ngozi-essu/cybersecurity-ddos-ml/README.md

 **Detecting malicious network traffic using the CICIDS2017 Dataset.**

 ## 📌 Project Overview
-This project focuses on classifying network traffic as either 'Benign' or 'DDoS' (Distributed Denial of Service).
+This project focuses on classifying network traffic as either 'Normal' or 'DDoS' (Distributed Denial of Service).
 Using the CICIDS2017 dataset, I implemented a machine learning pipeline to handle high-dimensional network data and identify attack patterns with high precision.

 ## 📊 The Data
 - **Source:** [CICIDS2017 Dataset](https://www.unb.ca/cic/datasets/ids-2017.html)